Withings ScanWatch Light

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: smartwatch and fitness feature depth The Garmin Vivomove Style was described as offering richer smartwatch and fitness features.
+• Better: smartwatch and fitness features Garmin Vivomove Style is said to offer richer smartwatch and fitness features.

 Feature Scorecards